ExperiBass/esiJS/README.md

 esiJS is a updated module for the EVE Online ESI.
 It makes getting data from the ESI much easier, avoids cluttering your code with HTTP requests, and is small and powerful.

-## i dont play eve anymore, this is up for adoption, poke me at my email
+## i dont play eve anymore, this is up for adoption, poke me at my email available at my site

 # INSTALLING: